 Just over 50,000 coins minted but it is estimated that less than 5,000 coins sold to collectors and the rest were dumped into circulation.
 Nice coins are scarce and a Superb Gem, like we have here, is truly rare.
 This example is gorgeous with beautiful original surfaces that show vibrant, brilliant mint luster with a touch of toning mainly at the rim.
 The strike is even and sharp on both sides and there are simply no significant marks.
 A great Maine, waiting to take its place in a top flight collection.

 A pleasing crisp white example of this scarce Missouri with 2x4 in the field signifying the 24th state admitted to the Union.

 Rich creamy white luster with wonderful eye appeal.
 A tough issue in any grade.

 Sharply struck with lustrous surfaces that have a light amber hue.
 Excellent eye appeal on this scarce issue.

 A gorgeous coin with blazing mint luster blanketed by light champagne and russet toning.
 Only a single coin has graded higher at NGC - a 67+.

 Frosty white luster with a touch of peripheral toning.
 Nice for the grade.

 Creamy luster and sharply struck.

 CAC.
-Attractive light champagne and lavender hues over satiny brilliant surface.
+Attractive light champagne and lavender hues over satiny brilliant surfaces.
 Outstanding eye appeal.

 Frosty champagne-white luster and a full strike.